Shaokao: Kaochuan or yangrouchuan

 Yangrouchuan typically consists of heavily spiced, barbecued foods on skewers.
 In China, mutton skewers (Chinese pinyin: kǎochuàn; Uighur: كاۋاپ, kawap), or grilled skewers, skewers, have a long history, from April to July 2012, Ningxia Institute of Cultural Relics and Archaeology.
 When the fourth archaeological excavation was carried out in the Lehan cemetery, meat skewers were found in the M17 tomb.
-In the archaeological finds of the Liao Dynasty, it was found that an unearthed mural on the Aohan Banner in Inner Mongolia was painted with three Khitan people in the coffin, sitting around the hot pot and eating skewers and clams.
+In the archaeological finds of the Liao dynasty, it was found that an unearthed mural on the Aohan Banner in Inner Mongolia was painted with three Khitan people in a coffin, sitting around the hot pot and eating skewers and clams.
 But in modern times, the popularity of skewers spread from Xinjiang to various places around 1980.

 In China, skewers often sell other types of grilled foods at the same time, so skewers are often referred to as grills, and kebabs are often used as a synonym for skewers as the most common skewer.
 The behavior of eating skewers is called eating barbecues, skewers, and the like.
 Due to the different eating habits of different localities and ethnic groups, the style of skewers varies from region to region.